For many visitors, gates to Vietnam open at Ho Chi Minh City – a metropolis formerly known as Saigon.

 Next to signs of US fast-food chains and high fashion advertisements, there is communist propaganda everywhere in Vietnam.
 Still, I had the feeling that everyday life remains quite unaffected by the ideology, the past wars, and the differences between people.

-They seem to be no hard feelings towards American tourists.
+They seem to have no hard feelings towards American tourists.
 As I asked about the attitude towards the French because of the colonial past, people didn’t even get what I was implying.

 So forgiveness – or disremembering – all around.